Power may be back for thousands on Wednesday night as authorities continue to go through tips on electric substation attack

 "My family draws their water from a well, so when the power goes out, the well stops and the water pressure drops and we slowly lose water."

-Southern Pines, a town of about 15,900 residents roughly a 40-mile drive northwest of Fayetteville and a 70-mile drive southwest of Raleigh, lost all power, according to the mayor.
-Haney said she had to get her 98-year-old mother out of the town and to Charlotte so she could be in a warm home.
+Southern Pines, roughly a 40-mile drive northwest of Fayetteville and a 70-mile drive southwest of Raleigh, lost all power, according to Haney, the mayor.
+She said she had to get her 98-year-old mother out of the town and to Charlotte so she could be in a warm home.

 With the power out, the town's water and sewer system is operating on generator power, according to Southern Pines Fire and Rescue.